TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2024-05-23-socratic-seminar-19.md

 ## Announcements
 Welcome again Bitdevs Taiwan

+We are at a new location this month!

-Our nineteenth Socratic Seminar event will be held at our typical location 9 LiShui St. Da'An Dist.
-Taipei.
+Our nineteenth Socratic Seminar event will be held at No. 563, Section 4, Zhongxiao E Rd, 新仁里 · Xinyi District

 We will start the socratic seminar discussion with general introductions and follow with discussion on the latest bitcoin developents and news.